 John Koetsier

 Is AI killing creativity?
 Hello and welcome to TechFirst.
 My name is John Koetsier.
 It feels like we’re all using AI all of the time.
 Ninety-four percent of creatives say they’re using AI.
 I don’t know what’s happening with the other six percent.
 Maybe they’re lying.
-Only eleven percent of us, however, think that it makes us more creative.
+Only 11 percent of us, however, think that it makes us more creative.

-Most say AI makes work feel soulless or empty.
-And guess what?
-Shocker.
-Most of us also fear replacement as AI gets better and better.
-Well, someone has a super interesting, noteworthy perspective on this.
-Her name is Saeema Ahmed-Kristensen.
-She led design engineering research at the Imperial College London Dyson School of Engineering and now oversees a £24 million research portfolio at the University of Exeter in London.
-She’s working with advanced companies like Rolls-Royce and BAE Systems, and she says true creativity needs nourishment, not substitution.
+She led design engineering research at the Imperial College London Dyson School of Engineering and now oversees a 24 million pound research portfolio at the University of Exeter in London.
+She’s working with advanced companies like Rolls Royce and BAE Systems, and she says true creativity needs nourishment, not substitution.

-What’s that really mean?
-Welcome, Saeema.
+Welcome, Saeema Ahmed-Kristensen.
 How are you doing?

 Saeema Ahmed-Kristensen